 With these investments, low- and middle-income part-time students will be better positioned to upgrade their skills and education qualifications so that they can make the most of their abilities and prosper in today's changing economy.
 The Government of Canada will work with its provincial and territorial partners to put in place these improvements as soon as possible.
-The Government's goal is to have benefits start to flow to students in the 2011 academic year.
-It will also ensure that growth in overall student loans reflects the needs of students.
+Some jurisdictions may make the federal enhancements available for the 2011-12 academic year.
+The remainder are expected to fully implement them in the 2012-13 academic year.
+The Government will also ensure that growth in overall student loans reflects the needs of students.